dahliasan/gpt3-summariser-extension/README.md

 4. turn on developer mode
 5. click on "load unpacked", select the "extension" folder.

-#### How to use
+### How to use

-1. **Generate summary for entire email:** (only works for gmail)

-   To generate a summary, open an email in gmail > right click on page > select "generate email summary" to sumamrise the entire email

-2. **Generate summary only for highlighted text:**
+#### Generating a summary

+There are 2 ways to generate a summary:

+1. **Entire webpage** –
+   Right-click anywhere on a webpage > click 'summarize this!'

-   highlight the text you want summarised > right-click on page > generate email summary
+2. **A selection of text** – Highlight the text you want summarize > right-click anywhere on the page > click 'summarize this!'

+#### Searching your history of summaries

+You can search your summaries semantically!
+This means you can ask a question in the search bar to find relevant summaries.

 ### Todos / Roadmap

-- add error message to the UI if user is out of credits
 - different types of summaries
-- make summaries more cost efficient
 - handle longer summaries
-- offer free credits to start generating quickly
 - 1-click share summary to social media
 - new tab to view all summaries on a bigger screen
 - explore other people's summaries and save them to your own database